Jolyon Maugham: Career

-Involvement in politics
+In 2023, Maugham published Bringing Down Goliath: How Good Law Can Topple the Powerful, a book that examines three cases and what they can tell us about using the law for social good.
+It made the Sunday Times bestseller list.
+The reviewer in the Royal College of General Practitioners' medical journal, the British Journal of General Practice, wrote: "Maugham's blow-by-blow account of the PPE fiasco will make your blood run cold."
+They refer to Maugham's description of "a despairing senior civil servant who asked for the 'VIP lane' to be abolished as the PPE sourcing team was 'drowning in VIP requests and "High Priority" contacts that...either do not hold the correct certification or do not pass due diligence'...[the VIP lane] was crowding out companies who had an actual track record in manufacturing and distributing medical-grade PPE."
+Summarising the book's importance, the reviewer writes "Here's why you need to read this book.
+In these days of complex capitalism, every contract has numerous subcontractors and a murky chain of accountability.
+In such circumstances, investigative journalists and honest, questioning citizens can get only so far, because powerful people lie".
+Yuan Yi Zhu gave a critical review in The Times and described it as "the pompous bloviating of a Twitter KC".

 Legal challenges to Brexit

-Maugham's cases include an unsuccessful case by British expatriates in Europe who objected to their loss of European Union citizenship, a case to clarify whether the Brexit process can be reversed by Parliament, and a failed legal challenge to referendum spending by Vote Leave.
+Maugham brought an unsuccessful case by British expatriates in Europe who objected to their loss of European Union citizenship, a case to clarify whether the Brexit process can be reversed by Parliament, and a failed legal challenge to referendum spending by Vote Leave.

 Affiliations with political parties

 Maugham had advised the Labour Party on tax policy under Ed Miliband.
 He was formerly on the advisory council of liberal conservative think tank Bright Blue, which advises the Conservative Party.
-The Times reported that Maugham "flirted with Labour in the run-up to the 2015 election, harbouring a fleeting fantasy of becoming attorney-general".
+The Times reported that Maugham "flirted with Labour in the run-up to the 2015 election, harbouring a fleeting fantasy of becoming attorney-general, but decided he wasn't a party political animal".

-In April 2017, Maugham reportedly contemplated forming a new centrist political party, "Spring", and standing for election against Prime Minister Theresa May in her constituency of Maidenhead, but decided against it.

 The Good Law Project

-Maugham is on the Board of the Good Law Project, a not-for-profit campaign organisation that aims to use the law to protect the interests of the public.
+Maugham is the founder and Executive Director of the Good Law Project (GLP), a not-for-profit campaign organisation that aims to use the law to protect the interests of the public.

-During the COVID-19 pandemic in the United Kingdom, Maugham and the Good Law Project challenged the appointments of key figures in the British government's pandemic response, such as Kate Bingham and Baroness Harding.
+During the COVID-19 pandemic in the United Kingdom, the Good Law Project joined with the Runnymede Trust in challenging the appointments of key figures in the British government's pandemic response, such as Kate Bingham and Dido Harding.
 GLP alleged their appointments were the result of a "culture of cronyism and the highly secretive use of billions of pounds of public funds".
 In June 2021, the challenge against the appointment of Bingham was dropped.
-Bingham's work on the UK's vaccination rollout programme has been praised by scientists and international media, particularly for securing 350 million doses of six vaccines and setting up infrastructure for clinical trials, manufacturing and distribution.
+The court ruled that the GLP did not have standing to bring the claims, but for the Runnymede claim ruled that the health secretary, Matt Hancock, failed to comply with his equality duty in making the appointments.